 Important information about brokerage and advisory services.
-As a firm providing wealth management services to clients, UBS Financial Services Inc. offers investment advisory services in its capacity as an SEC-registered investment advisory services and brokerage services are separate and distinct, differ in material ways and are governed by different laws and separate arrangements.
+As a firm providing wealth management services to clients, UBS Financial Services Inc. offers investment advisory services in its capacity as an SEC-registered investment advisory services and brokerage services in its capacity as an SEC-registered broker-dealer.
+Investment advisory services and brokerage services are separate and distinct, differ in material ways and are governed by different laws and separate arrangements.
 It is important that you understand the ways in which we conduct business and that you carefully read the agreements and disclosures that we provide about the products or services we offer.
 For more information, please review client relationship summary provided at ubs.com/relationshipsummary.